Rook matroids and log-concavity of $P$-Eulerian polynomials: Rook placements as linear extensions

-The second statement also follows from~(\ref{eq:petters_to_ours}), Theorem~\ref{thm:path_to_poset} and the fact that a coloop is an element that is present in every basis of a matroid. \end{proof}
+Theorem \ref{thm:path_to_poset} and Lemma~\ref{lem:poset_to_path} together allow one to draw mutually enriching connections between $P$-Eulerian polynomials and non-nesting rook polynomials.
+In what follows, we gather corollaries of this correspondence.

-The next corollary shows that the ultra-log-concavity part of the Neggers--Stanley conjecture is true for naturally labeled width two posets; in particular this holds for Stembridge's counterexample, shown in Figure~\ref{fig:stembridge} and computed in Corollary~\ref{cor:nn_with_non_real_roots}.
+To begin, we note that the ultra-log-concavity consequence of the Neggers--Stanley conjecture is true for naturally labeled width two posets.
 We can deduce an analogous result for the polynomial $E_{P}(t) = \sum_{j=1}^{|P|}e_{j}(P)t^{j}$ where $e_{j}(P)$ denotes the number of surjective order--preserving maps from $P$ to $[j]$.
 An alternative formulation of the Neggers--Stanley conjecture for naturally labeled posets $P$ asserts the real-rootedness of $E_{P}$.

 \begin{corollary} Let $P$ be a naturally labeled poset of width two and $\lambda / \mu$ be the skew shape obtained from Lemma~\ref{lem:poset_to_path}.
 Then the $W$-polynomial of $P$ equals the non-nesting rook polynomial of $\lambda / \mu$: and hence $W_{P}$ is ultra-log-concave.
 Consequently, $E_{P}$ is also ultra-log-concave. \end{corollary}